 In addition to my Blog, I also host a Bookshelf of my published work, a short About page (all true, I swear), a Free Reads page with some of my flash and short fiction for your reading enjoyment, a WIP page where I keep y’all updated on my current projects, and will be adding a Guest Blogger section once my schedule opens up (at this point, I’m projecting that will happen in 2015).
 Thanks for stopping by!

-Evernight has a birthday coming up, and we’re celebrating with a blog hop bash!
+Evernight is four years old, and we’re celebrating with a blog hop bash!
 Not only will you get a chance to read all kinds of great new erotic romance (and maybe find a couple of new favorite authors), not only is each author doing a personal giveaway, but Evernight is also celebrating its birthday with grand prizes given out to lucky commenters!

 Evernight Grand Prizes: